 Today's Bible Reading: Revelation 20

 11Then I saw a great white throne and him who was seated on it.
 The earth and the heavens fled from his presence, and there was no place for them.
 12And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 13The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what they had done.
 14Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 15Anyone whose name was not found written in the book of life was thrown into the lake of fire.
-(Rev. 20:11-15)
+(Rev. 20:11-15 NIV)

 Reflecting and Thinking

-The heavenly visions continue in this chapter.
+The heavenly visions continue in today's chapter.
 While the vantage point is heaven, some of the scenes seem to refer to earthly events.
 The certainty of victory has already been proclaimed, despite the fact that Satan is still active on the earth.
-God's people are protected, and the destruction of evil is certain.
+God's people are protected and the destruction of evil is certain.

 Today's text includes the sixth vision -- the ultimate judgment of evil and the ultimate rescue of those whose names are written in the book of life.
 God's purpose is secure!